garrandall/popular-music-data/tracks/you-made-a-believer--out-of-me--ruby-andrews.md

 You made a believer
 Out of me

-Ooh, baby, oh, baby
+Oh baby, oh, baby

-Oooh, now I see
+Oh, now I see
 Yeah, yeah, yeah, yeah

 You made me glad